Metal Gear Solid: Master Collection

-Metal Gear Solid: Master Collection is an action-adventure stealth game compilation published by Konami.
-The compilation features ports of titles in the Metal Gear franchise, released in commemoration of the series' 35th anniversary.
+Metal Gear Solid: Master Collection is a series of action-adventure stealth game compilations published by Konami.
+The compilations feature ports of titles in the Metal Gear franchise, released in commemoration of the series' 35th anniversary.

 Split across volumes, Vol. 1 was announced in May 2023.
-It comprises the first five main entries in the franchise: Metal Gear (1987), Metal Gear 2: Solid Snake (1990), Metal Gear Solid (1998), Metal Gear Solid 2: Sons of Liberty (2001), Metal Gear Solid 3: Snake Eater (2004), as well as the VR Missions for Metal Gear Solid, the Nintendo Entertainment System version of Metal Gear and its standalone sequel Snake's Revenge (1990), games guides, a sound selection of music from the series, and the motion comics Metal Gear Solid: Digital Graphic Novel and Metal Gear Solid 2: Bande Dessinée as bonuses.
-The Master Collection series marks the first release of Metal Gear Solid on Xbox, the original version of the game and Sons of Liberty on a Nintendo console, Snake Eater on PC, and the first worldwide release of Metal Gear Solid: Integral outside Japan.
+It comprises the first five main entries in the franchise: Metal Gear (1987), Metal Gear 2: Solid Snake (1990), Metal Gear Solid (1998) alongside its Integral and VR Missions expansions, Metal Gear Solid 2: Sons of Liberty (2001), and Metal Gear Solid 3: Snake Eater (2004), as well as the Nintendo Entertainment System version of Metal Gear (1988) and its standalone sequel Snake's Revenge (1990), and the motion comics Metal Gear Solid: Digital Graphic Novel and Metal Gear Solid 2: Bande Dessinée as bonuses.
+Vol. 2 was announced in February 2026, and comprises Metal Gear Solid 4: Guns of the Patriots (2008) and Metal Gear Solid: Peace Walker (2010), in addition to the Game Boy Color title Metal Gear: Ghost Babel (2000) as a bonus game.
+Both collections include extras such as lore books, game screenplays, selected soundtracks, character dossiers and gameplay guides.
+In addition, Vol. 2 includes a full Unreal Engine 5 restoration of the Metal Gear Solid 4 Database, which collects and presents the entire series' canon up to the game's original release.

 Vol. 1 was released for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, and Xbox Series X/S on October 24, 2023.
-A second volume is currently in development.
+Vol. 2 was released for Nintendo Switch, Nintendo Switch 2, PlayStation 5, Windows and Xbox Series X/S on August 27, 2026.